b-loyola/itglue-py/README.md

 ### Authentication

-For now this gem only supports API Key authentication.
+For now this package only supports API Key authentication.

 ### Configuration